Sea of Thieves: Influences and setting

 Studio director Craig Duncan described Sea of Thieves as the "friendliest" multiplayer game.
-While Rare is traditionally a console game developer, it realized how players from PC survival games like DayZ and Rust, and simulation games such as Eve Online, crafted their own stories by using the tools provided in the game.
+While Rare is traditionally a console game developer, it realized how players from PC survival games like DayZ and Rust and simulation games such as Eve Online crafted their own stories by using the tools provided in the game.
 However, Rare remarked that these games are often very punishing in nature, and the team aspired to create a more light-hearted and accessible version of these games.
 Sea of Thieves was designed to be a "light canvass of a world" where players create their own stories.
-The game did not feature any narrative component at launch because the team felt that by offering players a structured narrative, they would only be playing an handcrafted experience.
+The game did not feature any narrative component at launch because the team felt that by offering players a structured narrative, they would only be playing a handcrafted experience.
 Joe Neate, the game's executive director, described the game as an "improv" comedy, and added that the game is about going "off-script".
 Rare shaped the world and the game's lore to reflect players' actions, including various easter eggs to celebrate their actions or achievements.
-The team believed that if a narrative campaign is included, incorporating players' actions into the game's lore would become difficult.
+The team believed that if a narrative campaign was included, incorporating players' actions into the game's lore would become difficult.

-The company explored different settings for the game, such as vampires and dinosaurs, though it eventually settled on the pirate theme because it matched the game's core concept which encourages cooperation.
-Rare also saw less competition in the market.
+The company initially explored different settings and themes for the game, such as vampires and dinosaurs, though it eventually settled on the pirate theme because it matched the game's core concept of encouraging cooperation.
+Rare also saw less competition in the market for pirate-themed games.
 The pirate theme allows players to have the freedom to do what they want in the game's world and decide freely how they want to play and behave.
 The team looked at various sources for inspiration, including Pirates of the Caribbean and Black Sails.
 Designer Mike Chapman believed a lot of parallels can be drawn between Sea of Thieves and The Goonies, in which a group of friends bond together while they search for treasure, creating a journey that all of them would fondly remember.
-Neate added that the game's goal was to evoke "[a] sense of travel and exploration and discovery", and the team was inspired by The Legend of Zelda: Wind Waker.
+Neate added that the game's goal was to evoke "[a] sense of travel and exploration and discovery", and the team was inspired by the 2002 video game The Legend of Zelda: Wind Waker.
 The team implemented the "infinite pirate generator" instead of allowing players to customize their avatar as they feared that some players would create "abominations" that would not have fit the game's visual style.
 The game features a stylized visual style with hand-painted textures.
 Duncan added that the team chose this painted art style because they wanted it to be "timeless" and reflect the "joyful" and "delightful" game world.